starskyzheng/panpop/README.md

   `MIN_SUPPORT_CALLER`: minimum support caller number for SVs.
 Default is 2

   `SV_CALLER_LIST`: SV caller list to be used.
 Default is all 5 SV callers.
-Options: [sniffles, cuteSV, svim, pbsv, Assemblytics]
+Options: [sniffles, cuteSV, svim, pbsv, svim-asm, Assemblytics]

   `mapper`: Long reads mapper, default is `minimap2`.
 Options: [minimap2, ngmlr].
 Default is 'minimap2'.